 With iOS 26, Apple introduced the most ambitious visual and interaction overhaul since the debut of flat design a decade ago.

 Liquid Glass brings depth, translucency, and a sense of spatial realism.
-Apple Intelligence introduces adaptive, AI-powered layers of personalization – meaning your design can now react to the user’s behavior and intent.
+Apple Intelligence also introduces adaptive, AI-powered layers of personalization, allowing interfaces to respond dynamically to user intent and behavior while maintaining clarity and control.

 The hardware is evolving too.
 The new iPhone 17 lineup and iPhone Air combine ultra-thin titanium bodies with Ceramic Shield 2, improved reflections, and edge-to-edge OLED panels.
 These physical changes subtly reshape how users see and touch your app.